Posted on 11/21/22 by Danielle Garan

 Since online qualitative research is web-enabled, the moderator should also possess good technical know-how to facilitate online interviews, focus groups, or MROCs easily.
 You need someone who is experienced with time tracking and knows how to ask the right questions.
 Furthermore, it’s also a plus if your moderator can type fast to utilize the chat function feature of your platform.

-Meet up with your moderator ahead of time with detailed instructions about the objective of the research, specific points to consider, and any stimuli you might use for the study.
-In between the study, determine if the stimuli were effective or not so you can make the necessary modifications if needed.
+Meet up with your moderator ahead of time to discuss the research objectives, specific points to consider, and any stimuli that will be presented.
+In between the study, determine whether or not the stimuli were effective so you can make the necessary modifications.

-Imagine you’re the respondent navigating through the platform and you find yourself lost in a sea of images and text and couldn’t even find the right icons to click.
-You will most likely lose interest in participating too which is why how you navigate through a platform is a huge consideration when conducting online qualitative research.
+Imagine being a respondent navigating through the platform.
+If you find yourself lost in a sea of content and can’t find the right buttons to click, you’ll most likely lose interest in participating in the study.
+For this reason, a platform’s user interface and intuitiveness should be a primary consideration when conducting online qualitative research.

 Facilitate a Successful Online Qualitative Study with Civicom CyberFacility®

 Conduct IDIs and Focus Groups anywhere in the world with quality and expertise from Civicom CyberFacility®.
-We have features that allow for a seamless transition from a web-enabled interview to a web or mobile usability study.
 Get more actionable insights and build a rapport with your respondents for your upcoming qualitative study.
-Know more about how we can help with your self-directed IDIs, webcam IDIs, and focus group discussions.
+Know more about how we can help with your interviews and focus group discussions.